What is Radiogardase?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-To make swallowing easier, you may open the Prussian blue capsules and sprinkle the medicine into a spoonful of liquid or bland food.
+To make swallowing easier, you may open the Radiogardase capsules and sprinkle the medicine into a spoonful of liquid or bland food.
 Swallow right away without chewing.
 Do not save the mixture for later use.

-Opening a Prussian blue capsule and mixing the medicine with liquid or food may cause a blue discoloration inside your mouth.
+Opening a Radiogardase capsule and mixing the medicine with liquid or food may cause a blue discoloration inside your mouth.

-After you are treated with Prussian blue, your urine and stools will contain the radioactive materials that this medicine has helped the body eliminate.
+After you are treated with Radiogardase, your urine and stools will contain the radioactive materials that this medicine has helped the body eliminate.
 Use a toilet rather than a urinal and sit on the toilet while urinating.
 Flush the toilet 3 times with the lid down after use.

 Always wash your hands after using the bathroom.
 Avoid handling any clean-up of your stools or urine without wearing latex rubber gloves.
 If another person is handling your stools or urine, they should wear gloves, eye protection, and a mask to cover the nose and mouth.